Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: Introduction

-\begin{itemize} \item{ \textbf{Framework:} A Agentic AI-driven low-altitude UAVN deployment model is constructed.
-A MINLP optimization problem is established, involving discrete decision variables such as the number of communication links between UAVs and the selection of ground user (GU) access associations, and continuous decision variables such as the coordinates of the UAVs and the transmission power configuration.
-We employ Agentic AI to decompose high-level deployment objectives into structured sub-problems, where decision-making agents interact with the network environment and generate actions through game-based learning dynamics.
+\begin{itemize} \item{ \textbf{Framework:} An Agentic AI-driven UAVN deployment model is constructed.
+This model comprehensively considers multiple optimization requirements, such as maximizing system throughput, minimizing UAV energy consumption, and minimizing end-to-end latency.
+An MINLP optimization problem is established involving discrete decision variables, such as the number of communication links between UAVs and the selection of ground user (GU) access associations, as well as continuous decision variables, such as the coordinates of the UAVs and the transmission power configuration.
+We employ Agentic AI to decompose high-level deployment objectives into structured sub-problems, where decision-making agents interact with the network environment and generate actions through game-based learning dynamics. }

-\item{ \textbf{Problem and Solution:} A dual-spatial-scale optimization strategy is proposed to solve the discrete link topology optimization and continuous parameter optimization problems respectively.
-At a large spatial scale, an EPG algorithm based on log-linear learning (L3-EPG) is proposed to effectively eliminate redundant communication links while ensuring network connectivity.
-At a small spatial scale, an approximate gradient based EPG (AG-EPG) algorithm is proposed to achieve joint optimization of UAV coordinate adjustment, differentiated transmission power allocation, and GU load balancing. }
+\item{ \textbf{Problem and decoupling:} To address the high-dimensional nonconvexity and NP-hardness of the MINLP, a dual spatial scale optimization strategy is proposed to solve the discrete link optimization and continuous parameter problems, respectively.
+An EPG theoretical model is constructed, designing a consistent mapping relationship between the local utility function and the global potential function.
+The existence, boundedness, and convergence of the potential function and the pure policy Nash equilibrium (NE) are rigorously proven.
+At a large spatial scale, an L3-EPG is proposed to effectively eliminate redundant links while ensuring network connectivity.
+At a small spatial scale, an AG-EPG algorithm is proposed to achieve joint optimization of UAV coordinate , transmission power allocation, and GU load balancing. }

-\item{ \textbf{LLM Enhancement Solution:} A dedicated domain knowledge base for UAVN topology optimization is constructed, covering wireless communication theory, basic principles of game theory, and related optimization cases.
-Combining the Retrieval Enhanced Generation (RAG) framework, a Agentic AI is used to automatically retrieve relevant knowledge and generate weight coefficients in the utility function based on specific feature parameters such as node size, user distribution characteristics, and environmental occlusion degree of the current network scenario.
-This work improves the algorithm's adaptability and generalization ability under different network configurations. }
+\item{ \textbf{Solution:} A dedicated domain knowledge base for UAVN deployment optimization is constructed, covering wireless communication theory, basic principles of game theory, and related optimization cases.
+Combining the Retrieval-augmented Generation (RAG), LLM is used to retrieve relevant knowledge and generate weight coefficients in the utility function based on specific feature parameters, such as node size, user distribution characteristics, and the degree of environmental occlusion in the network scenario.
+This effectively overcomes the limitations of traditional methods that heavily rely on manual experience for parameter tuning, significantly improving the algorithm's adaptability and generalization ability under different network configurations. }